tinacms/tina.io/content/guides/nextjs/github/api-functions.md

 - `create-github-access-token.ts`: Creates a function to handle authorization with the GitHub OAuth API.

 After these files are created, you can delete the `_templates` folder.

+> If you prefer to **manually add these files**, feel free to reference the final output from [`pages/api`](https://github.com/tinacms/tinacms.org/tree/master/pages/api) in the tina.io repository.